catarinaburghi/catarinaburghi.github.io/_posts/2020-09-08-My-COVID-Quarantine.md

 But the Canadian Prime Minister Justin Trudeau decided to close the borders on the Monday of that week.
 So I was stuck in Brazil for about a week in a half (10 days), and my family was freaking out over the fact that I was with my father in Brazil.
 But luckly me and my father managed to come back to Canada a week and a half later.

-Another thing I did was try to reporgram the robot from last year, I got to the shooter and climber.
+Another thing I did was try to reprogram the robot from last year, I got to the shooter and climber.
 And also I was working on this website with my friends, which was a super fun experience.

 During this time I basically hung out with my friends through discord while we played among us or minecraft.
 It was very boring for the most part but I had fun having game nights with the Robotics team and my friends.